NetMQ/NetMQ.ReactiveExtensions/README.md

 This library is *not* designed for many applications, all wanting to talk to each other (i.e. many-to-many publishing).
 If we want to solve this problem, we need some sort of centralized message broker sitting in the middle.
 This message broker makes configuration very easy: each application only has to know the address of the central message broker.

-Examples of bad use cases:
+Examples of bad use cases for this library:

 - A service bus where any service can talk to any other service.
 - If we suddenly realize that we have 7 applications using this library, and they all want to talk to each other.